For those of us in the USA, this weekend marks a turn into warming temps and the start of prime grilling season. Is your grill ready for it?

 And the marinade featured in my Ginger Sesame Salmon can be used on most types of fish and seafood.

-Cheers to healthier grilling this Fourth of July, and throughout the summer!
+Cheers to healthier grilling this summer!